CrayLabs/SmartSim/doc/sr_fortran_walkthrough.rst

 Tensors
 =======

-The SmartRedis Fortran client is used to communicate between a Fortran client and the Redis database.
-In this example, the client will be used to send an array to the database and then unpack the data into another Fortran array.
+The SmartRedis Fortran client communicates between a Fortran client and the Redis database.
+In this example, the client sends an array to the database and then unpacks the data into another Fortran array.

 This example will go step-by-step through the program and then present the entirety of the example code at the end.